What does it mean to find yourself?

 “This is another way to drown out external noise and messages,” Dr. Matinez says—and Dr. Carter agrees, calling it “one of the best methods” for finding yourself.
 “Mindfulness may seem intimidating, but simply paying attention to your breath for a minute or two is mindfulness,” she says.
-If that doesn’t seem to do it for you, or if you’re easily distracted, a mindfulness app that guides you through a meditation can be helpful, Dr. Carter says.
+If that doesn’t seem to do it for you, or if you’re easily distracted, a mindfulness app that guides you through a meditation (like Calm) can be helpful, Dr. Carter says.

 8. Tell your inner critic to get lost

 This is ultimately about taking charge of your thoughts, given that beating yourself up internally does absolutely nothing for you or your path to learning more about who you are.
 “If you’re allowing your inner critic to raise its voice, and you listen to it, you’re going to be in a mode of self-sabotage,” Dr. Abrell says.